-- Reviews regular reports on the gross written premium, risks written and incurred claims; and - Conducts regular detailed profitability analyses and reviews are undertaken both by internal employees and external consultants.
+- Reviews regular reports on the gross written premium, risks written and incurred claims; and - Conducts regular detailed profitability analyses and reviews are undertaken both by internal employees and external consultants. - Diversification in products offered.

 Clear delegation of underwriting and claims